whitechdevs/fullstack-test/README.md

 ### Node
 - Webpack (preferably)
 - Express
-- High Test coverage
+- High Test coverage (Optional)
 - ES6 +
 - API should return the list of products available in the products.json - setting up correct data models and layers (use your choice of DB)

 ### Bonus
-- Dockerised application
+- Typescript

 ## Notes